Hanifa Nabukeera

 Hanifa Nabukeera is a Ugandan business woman and a politician.
-She currently serves as a member of Parliament elect for Mukono District, affiliated with the National Unity Platform (NUP) political party.
+She served as the woman member of Parliament for Mukono District, affiliated with the National Unity Platform (NUP) political party.
+She lost to Betty Nambooze in the 2026 elections.

 Nabukeera succeeded Kusasira Peace Kanyesigye Mubiru, whom she defeated in the general elections in 2021.

 Early life and education

 Nabukeera was born in Mukono District in Central Region of Uganda.
 She ran for the member of parliament seat in 2011 and 2016, losing to Ronald Kibuule and Kusasira Peace respectively.
 She was the second runner up for the 2016 Women Parliamentary race.

-Nabukeer is serving in the 11th parliament for Mokono District and is affiliated with the NUP.
+Nabukeera served in the 11th Parliament for Mukono District and was affiliated with the NUP.